 |OBC (Non-creamy layer) PWD/ SC/ ST||35% aggregate marks in all the three papers taken together|

-Note: It is mandatory for candidates to score minimum marks separately in each paper (I & II).
+Note: Candidates must score minimum marks separately in each paper (I & II).

 Step 2: Merit List of Qualifying Candidates

-Next, a merit list (subject-wise and category-wise) is prepared of all those candidates who qualify NET exam with the minimum required marks mentioned above.
+Next, a merit list (subject-wise and category-wise) is prepared for candidates who qualify UGC NET Cut off for the NET exam with the minimum required marks mentioned above.
 The merit list is prepared using the aggregate marks of all the three papers secured by such candidates.

 Step 3: Selection for the Post of Assistant Professor Only

 From the merit list declared in step 2, the top 6% candidates (subject-wise and category-wise) are declared NET qualified for eligibility for Assistant Professor only.